x-0D/AitoD/CONTRIBUTING.md

 You can get an API key from the [Anthropic API Console](https://console.anthropic.com/) to use with Bolt.
 Take a look at how [Bolt uses the AI SDK](https://github.com/stackblitz/bolt.new/tree/main/app/lib/.server/llm)

-Preliminary support for OpenAI gpt-4o, gpt-4o-mini, o1-preview, and o1-mini is usable, YMMV.
-Be sure to set

-LLM_TYPE=openai

-OPENAI_MODEL=gpt-4o // or other

-OPENAI_API_KEY=sk-... // your key

 ## Prerequisites

 Before you begin, ensure you have the following installed: